 The system is installed by an excavation firm licensed for installation.
 The service provider should be screened based on the type of system to be installed.
 Asking your designer for a reference is a good plan.
-The cost to install a new system will vary based on the type, size, and conditions of the site; the range is \$15,000-\$40,000, with the typical being \$22,000-\$25,000.
+The cost to install a new system will vary based on the type, size, and conditions of the site; the range is \$30,000-\$45,000, with the typical being \$30,000-\$35,000.
 It is prudent to photograph the site during the installation process so that you have documentation on the component locations; this makes servicing in the future easier.
 A list of installers is available via the County website.

 The size of your system should be based on your future home building plans; i.e., the number of bedrooms in the plans should match the size of your system.
 Years back, some property owners felt that the systems were over engineered; hence the practice of building a 3 bedroom home with a 2 bedroom septic system presented itself.
 The result of this faulty logic is notable when a property owner decides to sell and markets the home.
 Real Estate Agents are only able to advertise the maximum number of bedrooms per the septic permit, not the floor plan.
 These rules impose creative marketing remarks such as "home offers 2 bedrooms and a den with a closet".
 This lack of detail impairs the marketing of the home.
-Of course, if you have a 7 bedroom system and a 3 bedroom house, the marketing remarks remain at 3 bedrooms.
+Of course, if you have a 7 bedroom system and a 3 bedroom house, the marketing remarks remain at 3 bedrooms but you are able to brag about the larger system.